Shopify/web-configs/Best practices/React/Performance.md

 What gets rendered by each of these components can be customized using the `renderPrefetch`, `renderPreload`, and `renderKeepFresh` [options](https://github.com/Shopify/quilt/tree/master/packages/react-async#createasynccomponent).
 You can use this customization to preload additional asynchronous components that yours depends on.

 At a minimum, we recommend rendering the `<Prefetch />` for any asynchronous components that are rendered by a route your component links to.
 This pattern can be generalized using the [`<PrefetchRoute />` component](https://github.com/Shopify/quilt/tree/master/packages/react-async#prefetchroute-and-prefetcher) in `@shopify/react-async`.

+## Memoization

+Memoization is the process of storing previously-computed results to speed up subsequent operations.
+There are two common places we memoize in a React application:

+* Methods or other functions that need to generate results for lists of data (we recommend using [`@shopify/decorators`](https://github.com/Shopify/quilt/tree/master/packages/decorators#memoize) and [`@shopify/function-enhancers`](https://github.com/Shopify/quilt/tree/master/packages/function-enhancers#memoize))
+* Using the `React.useMemo`/ `React.useCallback` hooks to preserve objects across renders of a function component

+In all cases, make sure to **Measure, update, then measure again**.
+It is easy to fall into the trap of prematurely optimizing React components without taking stock of the actual results of those changes.
+Memoization (and the related concepts of `React.memo`/ `React.PureComponent`/ `shouldComponentUpdate`) should only be used in hot paths where un-memoized results lead to excessive re-rendering of expensive components.